TehMuffinMoo/ibPS/docs/NIOS/Generic Wrapper/Remove-NIOSObject.md

 ```

 ## DESCRIPTION
-Generic Wrapper function for removing objects from the NIOS WAPI, either directly or via BloxOne Federation
+Generic Wrapper function for removing objects from the NIOS WAPI, either directly or via Universal DDI Federation

 ## EXAMPLES